-1. Matters related to the status of financial instruments

-(1) Policies on the use of financial instruments
+- 1. Matters related to the status of financial instruments - (1) Policies on the use of financial instruments

-The Group finances funds (primarily bank borrowings) necessary in light of its capital expenditure plans to operate, in principle, paper and pulp business, imaging business, and functional material business.
+The Group finances funds (primarily bank borrowings) necessary in light of its capital expenditure plans to operate, in principle, the functional materials business and the sustainable fiber materials business.
 The Group uses temporary surplus funds for short-term deposits, etc. and finances short-term working capital through bank borrowings and the issuance of commercial papers.
 Derivative trading is used to avoid the risk of interest-rate fluctuations of borrowings.
 The Group has a policy of not engage in speculative transactions.